taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

 2: getting ports tree

-you can build image with preinstalled ports tree to use option "UsrPorts" in crochet-freebsd. or you can get ports tree on your RPI.
+you can build image with preinstalled ports tree to use option "UsrPorts" in crochet-freebsd. or you can get ports tree manually on your RPI.

     # portsnap fetch
     # portsnap extract